Tetsuya3850/CS-Terminology/README.md

 On the other hand, you'll generally have far less RAM available than disk space, so you'll need a strategy for only keeping the hot subset of your data in your memory cache.
 The most straightforward strategy is least recently used, and is employed by Memcache (and Redis as of 2.2 can be configured to employ it as well).
 LRU works by evicting less commonly used data in preference of more frequently used data, and is almost always an appropriate caching strategy.

+Caches take advantage of the locality of reference principle: recently requested data is likely to be requested again.
+They are used in almost every layer of computing: hardware, operating systems, web browsers, web applications and more.
+A cache is like short-term memory: it has a limited amount of space, but is typically faster than the original data source and contains the most recently accessed items.
+Caches can exist at all levels in architecture, but are often found at the level nearest to the front end, where they are implemented to return data quickly without taxing downstream levels.

 cache invalidation.

 If you're dealing with a single datacenter, it tends to be a straightforward problem, but it's easy to introduce errors if you have multiple codepaths writing to your database and cache (which is almost always going to happen if you don't go into writing the application with a caching strategy already in mind).
 At a high level, the solution is: each time a value changes, write the new value into the cache (this is called a write-through cache) or simply delete the current value from the cache and allow a read-through cache to populate it later (choosing between read and write through caches depends on your application's details, but generally I prefer write-through caches as they reduce likelihood of a stampede on your backend database).